tracye1083/Readme-Generator/README.md

 ## Usage

-AT YOUR OWN RISK
+Use this application to generate a README file about your project.
+Follow the prompts and be amazed with the results!

 ## License

-This project is licensed under the BSD 3-Clause "New" or "Revised" License license.
+This project is licensed under the Mozilla Public License 2.0 license.

 ## Contributing

-Not accepting contributions.
-Accepting cookies.
+Accepting all pull requests

 ## Tests